yenniejun/covid-news-analysis/README.md

 This project is part of the Big Data Studies Lab, a research group at Seoul National University.

 ## Organization
 There are five folders, one for each country.
 In each country is a Jupyter notebook with the same name as the country.
 This is the main notebook with all of the code.

+The following files are large CSV or Pickle files and are therefore maintained using [Git LFS](https://git-lfs.github.com/).

 The `data` folder includes the raw scraped text from the news articles, as well as the cleaned and processed text.